DaveT123/project-nextjs-chatgpt/README.md

 ### Introduction

 A Next.js application built using Next.js, Tailwind CSS, Firebase and OpenAI API.
-The project is a customised ChatGPT messenger deployed using AWS Amplify.
+It is a customized ChatGPT messenger deployed using AWS Amplify.

 <br />
 Website: https://main.dwy8khwj2eb3o.amplifyapp.com/